emamulfarhad/Used-Car-Price-Prediction-and-Analysis-in-R/README.md

 The dependent variable or target variable: MSRP.

 Two different models including Multiple regression and Random forest used to predict the car price

+Note: This project was updated on 9/5/2019.
+After that, there is no update committed.